 NOTE 2: UE constructs ID1 and ID2 from information received in broadcast messages.

-2) PKG sends SK1 to gNB1, and sends SK2 to gNB2.
+2) PKG sends SK1 to gNB1 and sends SK2 to gNB2.

 3) When gNB1 needs to broadcast messages, it uses SK1 to sign this message; When gNB2 needs to broadcast messages, it uses SK2 to sign this message.